Uttkarsh-raj/Vuln_EYE_CLI/README.md

-# Gitup CLI Tool
+# Vuln_EYE CLI Tool

-The **Gitup CLI Tool** is a command-line utility designed to **detect vulnerabilities** in Android applications.
+The **Vuln_EYE CLI Tool** is a command-line utility designed to **detect vulnerabilities** in Android applications.
 It analyzes various files to identify security issues, specifically focusing on the **Android manifest** file, **Gradle files** in **Java/Kotlin** projects, and `pubspec.yaml` files in **Flutter** projects and checks for the presence for vulnerable third-party dependencies.
 The tool is also designed for easy CI integration, allowing it to be seamlessly incorporated into your continuous integration pipeline to automatically scan and assess vulnerabilities in your codebase as part of your build process.

 ## Features